 branch.length is used to scale the edge, user can set the parameter

-branch.length = "none" to only view the tree topology (cladogram, Figure 4.1D) or other numerical variable to scale the tree (e.g. dN/dS, see also in Chapter 5).
+branch.length = "none" to only view the tree topology (cladogram, Figure 4.1D) or other numerical variables to scale the tree (e.g., dN/dS, see also in Chapter 5).

 Here are examples of visualizing a tree with different layouts:

 Phylogram.
-Layouts of rectangular, slanted, circular and fan are supported to visualize phylogram (by default, with branch length scaled) as demonstrated in Figure 4.2A, B, C and D.
+Layouts of rectangular, roundrect, slanted, ellipse, circular, and fan are supported to visualize phylogram (by default, with branch length scaled) as demonstrated in Figures 4.2A-F.

 Unrooted layout.
-Unrooted (also called ‘radial’) layout is supported by equal-angle and daylight algorithms, user can specify unrooted layout algorithm by passing “equal_angle” or “daylight” to
+Unrooted (also called ‘radial’) layout is supported by equal-angle and daylight algorithms; users can specify unrooted layout algorithm by passing “equal_angle” or “daylight” to

 layout parameter to visualize the tree.
-Equal-angle method was proposed by Christopher Meacham in PLOTREE, which was incorporated in PHYLIP (Retief 2000).
-This method starts from the root of the tree and allocates arcs of angle to each subtrees proportional to the number of tips in it.
+The equal-angle method was proposed by Christopher Meacham in PLOTREE, which was incorporated in PHYLIP (Retief, 2000).
+This method starts from the root of the tree and allocates arcs of angle to each subtree proportional to the number of tips in it.
 It iterates from root to tips and subdivides the angle allocated to a subtree into angles for its dependent subtrees.
 This method is fast and was implemented in many software packages.
-As shown in Figure 4.2E, equal angle method has a drawback that tips are tend to be clustered together and leaving many spaces unused.
-The daylight method starts from an initial tree built by equal angle and iteratively improves it by successively going to each interior node and swinging subtrees so that the arcs of “daylight” are equal (Figure 4.2F).
-This method was firstly implemented in PAUP* (Wilgenbusch and Swofford 2003).
+As shown in Figure 4.2G, the equal angle method has a drawback that tips tend to be clustered together, which will leave many spaces unused.
+The daylight method starts from an initial tree built by equal angle and iteratively improves it by successively going to each interior node and swinging subtrees so that the arcs of “daylight” are equal (Figure 4.2H).
+This method was firstly implemented in PAUP* (Wilgenbusch & Swofford, 2003).

 Cladogram.
-To visualize cladogram that without branch length scaling and only display the tree structure,
+To visualize a cladogram that is without branch length scaling and only displays the tree structure,

-branch.length is set to “none” and it works for all types of layouts (Figure 4.2G, H and I).
+branch.length is set to “none” and it works for all types of layouts (Figures 4.2I-L).

-Time-scaled layout.
-For time-scaled tree, the most recent sampling date must be specified via the
+Timescaled layout.
+For a timescaled tree, the most recent sampling date must be specified via the

 Two-dimensional tree layout.
 A two-dimensional tree is a projection of the phylogenetic tree in a space defined by the associated phenotype (numerical or categorical trait, on the y-axis) and tree branch scale (e.g., evolutionary distance, divergent time, on the x-axis).
 The phenotype can be a measure of certain biological characteristics of the taxa and hypothetical ancestors in the tree.
-This is a new layout we proposed in ggtree, which is useful to track the virus phenotypes or other behaviors (y-axis) changing with the virus evolution (x-axis).
-In fact, the analysis of phenotypes or genotypes over evolutionary time have been widely used for study influenza virus evolution (Neher et al. 2016), though such analysis diagrams are not tree-like, i.e., no connection between data points, unlike our two-dimensional tree layout that connect data points with the corresponding tree branches.
-Therefore, this new layout we provided will make such data analysis easier and more scalable for large sequence data sets of influenza viruses.
+This layout is useful to track the virus phenotypes or other behaviors (y-axis) changing with the virus evolution (x-axis).
+In fact, the analysis of phenotypes or genotypes over evolutionary time have been widely used for study of influenza virus evolution (Neher et al., 2016), though such analysis diagrams are not tree-like, i.e., no connection between data points, unlike our two-dimensional tree layout that connects data points with the corresponding tree branches.
+Therefore, this new layout we provided will make such data analysis easier and more scalable for large sequence datasets.

-In this example, we used the previous time-scaled tree of H3 human and swine influenza viruses (Figure 4.4; data published in (Liang et al. 2014)) and scaled the y-axis based on the predicted N-linked glycosylation sites (NLG) for each of the taxon and ancestral sequences of hemagglutinin proteins.
-The NLG sites were predicted using NetNGlyc 1.0 Server9.
-To scaled the y-axis, the parameter
+In this example, we used the previous timescaled tree of H3 human and swine influenza viruses (Figure 4.4; data published in (Liang et al., 2014)) and scaled the y-axis based on the predicted N-linked glycosylation sites (NLG) for each of the taxon and ancestral sequences of hemagglutinin proteins.
+The NLG sites were predicted using the NetNGlyc 1.0 Server.
+To scale the y-axis, the parameter

 yscale in the